La Clinica de La Raza

 adults with type

-2 diabetes who reside in Oakland, CA, and are patients at La Clinica’s Fruitvale and San Antonio clinics.
+2 diabetes who resided in Oakland, CA, and were patients at La Clinica’s Fruitvale and San Antonio clinics.
 Eighty-five

 percent of

-the patient population have family incomes at or below 150
+the patient population had family incomes at or below 150

-percent of the federal poverty level, and the majority are either uninsured or enrolled in MediCal.
+percent of the federal poverty level, and the majority were either uninsured or enrolled in MediCal.

 difficulties gaining and maintaining control over their diabetes